“In case you ever feel like you are failing as a parent, these are the things I Googled this week:

 They’re out there.
 You just have to be willing to look.

-Perhaps the best part about a millennial mom tribe in the digital age?
-Physical proximity is no longer a stipulation for membership.
-Your tribe can be entirely virtual—a kindred sorority spread out over multiple time zones.
+Perhaps the best part about a millennial mom squad in the digital age?
+Physical proximity is no longer a stipulation for membership!
+Your squad can be entirely virtual—a kindred sorority spread out over multiple time zones.
 It can even work better this way, since a mom friend in San Diego is still awake when you’re mid-meltdown at midnight in Virginia.

 I actually became good friends with a mom I’ve never met IRL (that’s “in real life”), but connected with via Instagram when our boys were going through the dreaded 3-month sleep regression.
 We communicated solely through the app’s direct messaging feature, often at ungodly hours as we alternated between consoling our babes and tearing our hair out trying to figure out why the heck they wouldn’t sleep.